 Under deformation a range of sliders will appear, depending on what's included in the blend shape.
 Adjust the sliders until you're happy with the effect:

 Fading the edges of the face mesh makes an effect blend seamlessly with the head.

-Spark AR Studio provides a range of assets you can use to make face effects.
+Meta Spark Studio provides a range of assets you can use to make face effects.
 One of these is the face mesh mask, which you can use the fade the edges of the face mesh.